architecture

 Operation Flow

-- Return-to-home — When battery low, rover navigates back and alerts
+- Return-to-home — When battery low or route complete, rover navigates back and alerts.

 Future Capabilities